LiuYuancheng/ChatGPT_on_CTF/README.md

 ##### Challenge /Question mode which may be easy to be solved by AI

-Currently based on some of our test, we think AI large language models ( ChatGPT )  is quite good to solving the challenge questions with below structure:
+Currently based on some of our test, we think AI large language models ( ChatGPT )  is quite good to solving the challenge questions with below structure [**Question mode 1**] :

 ```mermaid
 flowchart TD